mattmkim/gobuy/README.md

 # uniqgo

-A golang service to (for now) notify me when Uniqlo has Gudetama Graphic Tees in stock.
+A golang service to notify me when Uniqlo has Gudetama Graphic Tees in stock.